safe-global/safe-docs/docs/intro_03_gnosis_safe.md

 ### Advanced access management

 You can add **Gnosis Safe Modules** to your Gnosis Safe.
 Thereby it is possible to implement more fine-grained access management.
 For instance, it is possible to define a module that can only be use to **recover access** to a Gnosis Safe under specific circumstances.
 A popular version of this is the **Social Recovery Module**.
-A different example are **allowance modules** which allows owners of a Gnosis Safe to grant limited exeuction permission such as a daily limit to external accounts.
+A different example are **allowance modules** which allow owners of a Gnosis Safe to grant limited exeuction permission such as a daily limit to external accounts.

 ### Token callback support